maulikkhunt19/object_detection/README.md

 python inference_video.py --labelmap_path label_map.pbtxt --model_path experiments/reference/exported/saved_model --tf_record_path /data/waymo/testing/segment-12200383401366682847_2552_140_2572_140_with_camera_labels.tfrecord --config_path experiments/reference/pipeline_new.config --output_path animation.gif
 ```

-## Submission Template

 ### Project overview
 This section should contain a brief description of the project and what we are trying to achieve.
 Why is object detection such an important component of self driving car systems?

-### Set up
-This section should contain a brief description of the steps to follow to run the code for this repository.

 ### Dataset
 #### Dataset analysis